HUMAN RESOURCES AND LABOR RELATIONS

 III.
 What to do if you are Sexually Assaulted or Experience Domestic Violence, Dating Violence or Stalking

-- Get to a safe location.
-If you are a student and are unsure where to go or can think of nowhere that is safe at this time, please consider calling your campus Public Safety or Security Department at 768-9580 and/or local law enforcement at 911.
+• Get to a safe location.
+If you are a student and are unsure where to go or can think of nowhere that is safe at this time, please consider calling your campus Public Safety or Security Department at your campus (contact information available here) and/or local law enforcement at 911.
 Campus Residence Life or Student Affairs staff can help with housing arrangements as well.

-- Seek some form of emotional support.
+• Seek some form of emotional support.
 While taking care of your physical needs may be the first step in taking care of yourself, it is important not to neglect the emotions you may be experiencing as a result of the assault, violence or stalking.
 University counseling services have employees who are specially trained to assist students with recovery and healing.
-CIGNA EAP services are available for employees at 1-877-EAP-3315 (877-327-3315).
+CIGNA EAP services are available for employees at 1.877.622.4327.

-- For details about all of the available resources on your campus and in your community, see the campus brochure regarding sexual assault, dating violence, domestic violence and stalking.
+• For details about all of the available resources on your campus and in your community, see the campus brochure regarding sexual assault, dating violence, domestic violence and stalking at (contact information available here).

 IV.
 Terms Used in this Policy